binjr/binjr/distribution/info/README.md

   * Create many charts views in detachable tabs, which you can synchronize to the same time line.

 ####  Fast, responsive & aesthetically pleasing visuals
-  * Built on top of JavaFX for modern visual and great performances thanks to cross-platform, hardware accelerated graphics.
+  * Built on top of JavaFX for a modern look and great performances thanks to cross-platform, hardware accelerated graphics.
   * Offers three different UI themes, to better integrate with host OS and fit user preferences.

 ####  Java based application